ReeceRobinson/docker-jupyter-spark/README.md

-# docker-jupyter-spark
+# Jupyter with Apache Spark, Scala and pySpark on Docker

+This if for people who want a friendly ipython/Jupyter browser experience for working with Apache Spark.

-A docker project for building a jupyter docker image with both pyspark and scala spark kernels.
+Included in this docker image are both pyspark and scala spark kernels so you can choose which is right for you.

+#Pull the image from Docker Repository

+`pull reecerobinson/docker-jupyter-spark`

-# Build
+# Building the image

-docker build -t tracit/jupyter-spark-1.4.0 .
+`docker build -t [tag] .`

-# Run
+# Running the image

-docker run -d -p 8888:8888 --name jupyter -v /[your notebook path]:/notebooks tracit/jupyter-spark-1.4.0
+`docker run -d --name jupyter -p 8888:8888 -v /[your notebook path]:/notebooks reecerobinson/docker-jupyter-spark:latest`

+In your browser go to `http://[host]:8888` to view the notebook.

+# Versions

+ipython/Jupyter 3.2.0, Apache Spark 1.4.0, numpy 1.8.2, matplotlib 1.4.2